Skip to main content

 No Breach

 Of course, a university may simply deny the breach.
 The argument is simple: "In exchange for tuition, we promised information, credits, and credentials.
 We have provided all three through online learning.
-Although we would have liked to provide these in person, we were not contractually obligated to do so.
+Although we would have liked to provide these in person, we were not obligated by contract to do so.
 Therefore, we did not breach."
 If a court takes a narrow view of the university's contractual obligations, this straightforward argument may work.

 No Material Breach

-A "material breach" is one that undermines a core purpose of a contract and deprives the non-breaching party of their contractual benefit.
-By contrast, an "immaterial" or "minor" breach is one that is inconsequential or merely frustrating to the actual goals of the contract.
+A material breach is one that undermines a core purpose of a contract and deprives the non-breaching party of their contractual benefit.
+By contrast, an immaterial or minor breach is one that is inconsequential or merely frustrating to the actual goals of the contract.
 In general, the consequences of a material breach are much more serious (e.g., voiding the contract).
-Therefore, even if the contract envisioned in-person classes, a university may argue that the move online was immaterial because it did not deprive students of "information, credits, and credentials."
+Therefore, even if the contract envisioned in-person classes, a university may argue that the move online was immaterial because it did not deprive students of information, credits, and credentials.

 Impracticability